sedostheatre/sedos.co.uk/input/about/about.md

 With the exception of brief intermissions during the two World Wars, since then the society has presented musical and dramatic productions of all kinds and in so doing raised hundreds of thousands of pounds for a variety of charities.
 At its height the society mounted four large-scale productions each year at the Scala Theatre attended by members of the Royal family and employed a full-time general secretary.

-## Professional In All But Name

 Some of the better-known names who performed for the society in the early stage of their careers include [Dame Anna Neagle](http://en.wikipedia.org/wiki/Anna_Neagle) (who danced in the chorus as Marjorie Robertson), [Franklin Engelmann](http://en.wikipedia.org/wiki/Franklin_Engelmann) of post war BBC fame, [Patricia Roc](http://en.wikipedia.org/wiki/Patricia_Roc), [Guy Middleton](http://en.wikipedia.org/wiki/Guy_Middleton) and [Rosalie Crutchley](http://en.wikipedia.org/wiki/Rosalie_Crutchley).

 More recently television luminaries such as [Nicholas Parsons](https://en.wikipedia.org/wiki/Nicholas_Parsons) and [Faye Barker](http://en.wikipedia.org/wiki/Faye_Barker) have made guest appearances.
-The Society has always aimed at the highest standards of production and is proud to rank itself among the top amateur societies in Great Britain.

 **If you want to find out more about Sedos, please email** [membership@sedos.co.uk](membership@sedos.co.uk) **for more details, and our membership secretary will be happy to get back to you!**